- Why am I getting cramps?

 Regarding coconut water - it is not an appropriate drink for prolonged exercise where dehydration is occurring due to heavy sweating.
 The reason for this is that sweat is primarily made up of sodium (200-750 mg of sodium per 16 oz), whereas coconut water is primarily potassium (900-1000 mg of potassium per 16 oz).
 Because it's sodium that we need to replace and not potassium, drinking coconut water can actually be more harmful to us during exercise than drinking plain water.

 Adding magnesium to your diet if you already are sufficient in magnesium intake will not improve cramping for most athletes.
-Oral magnesium does not appear to have any performance benefits unless you are shown to be deficient and may not be a great method to prevent or treat cramping during training and competition.
+Oral magnesium does not appear to have any performance benefits unless you are shown to be deficient (in which case consult your doctor for best magnesium practices and the latest information) and may not be a great method to prevent or treat cramping during training and competition.

 Currently, there is no evidence that mustard or mustard packets can help reduce or prevent cramps.
 Some have theorized that the electrolytes in mustard, specifically sodium and potassium, can prevent leg cramps after exercise.
 We recommend you just enjoy mustard on your hot dogs and subs rather than relying on it for cramping.